prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 Nexus defaults to arguments being optional and field types being guaranteed.
 This actually goes against the suggested best practices and may change, see [#477](https://github.com/graphql-nexus/nexus-future/issues/477) and [#484](https://github.com/graphql-nexus/nexus-future/issues/484).
 Note that it is not possible to change the global default yet, see [#483](https://github.com/graphql-nexus/nexus-future/issues/483).

 Nullability can be configured at the type level or at field/arg level.
 When configured at the type level, field/arg levels may still be toggled too.
+Nexus tracks these settings and types args to a resolver accordingly.
+If an arg has a default then it will be used when the client passes nothing, but since clients can still pass explicit `null` resolvers must still handle nullability.
+If this surprises you then you may be interested in [#485](https://github.com/graphql-nexus/nexus-future/issues/485).
+Nexus types nullable args as `null | undefined`. `null` means the client passed in an explicit `null` while `undefined` means the client did not specify the argment in their query at all.

 Here's how things look by default: